elerel/ms3-kiwi-lingo/TESTING.md

 ### Bugs

-The one bug encountered during development was the missing search text in the search button (Glossary page) and the "reset" field is displayed below the button as shown below:
+The one bug encountered during development was the missing "search" text in the search button (Glossary page) and the "reset" field is displayed below the button as shown below:

 ![image](https://res.cloudinary.com/elerel/image/upload/v1620300791/searchresponsive2_gr0jyh.png)